Angela is an avid reader who studied English Literature in college. She has a passion for the written word and loves literature.

 To watch the night in storms, the day in cold,

 Whilst thou li'st warm at home, secure and safe;

-Despite Kate's apparent anti-feminist talk, Kate has not become a completely broken weak-willed woman.
+Despite Kate's apparent anti-feminist talk, Kate has not become a wholly broken, weak-willed woman.
 She still has the passion and energy she began with, but with a realization that her actions affect others.
-She also has learned how to love by being loved.
-Though she evolves in her ideas and actions, her personality is essentially the same as it is in the beginning but shaped by empathy and love.
-She still is able and willing to fight which is reflected in her monologue.
-However, she does it with tact and poise, which is no longer met with dispute.
-Though it is Petruchio who helped her along the journey, if she hadn't desired for love in the beginning, her transformation would not have occurred.
+Kate also has learned how to love by being loved.
+Though she evolves in her ideas and actions, her personality is essentially the same as it was initially but shaped by empathy and love.
+Kate still is able and willing to fight, which is apparent in her monologue.
+However, she does it with tact and poise, which is no longer met with a dispute.
+Though Petruchio helped her along the journey, her transformation would not have occurred if she hadn't desired love in the beginning.

 Questions & Answers

 Question: Is it a possibility that Kate from Shakespeare's "The Taming of the Shrew" is putting on a complying act because she knows that by pretending to submit, she can get what she wants?

 Answer: Yes, that is definitely a good interpretation of what is going on.
 I believe both Kate and Petruchio are putting on an act towards the end, but I do believe that they both know that the other is acting and they are doing so out of mutual respect.